0

 Morningstar tools for financial professionals: Compare or analyze a group of funds by using the plus button.

-Past performance does not guarantee future results.
-Distribution rates represent the latest declared regular distribution, annualized, relative to the most recent market price and NAV.
+Performance data shown represents past performance and does not predict or guarantee future results.
+Current performance may be higher or lower than the data shown.
+NAV returns are net of fund expenses, and assume reinvestment of distributions.
+Distribution Rates represent the latest declared regular distribution, annualized, relative to the most recent market price and NAV.
 Special distributions, including special capital gains distributions, are not included in the calculation.
-Historical distribution sources have included net investment income, realized gains and return of capital.
+Closed-end fund historical distribution sources have included net investment income, realized gains, and return of capital.
+It is important to understand these sources, and also the fund’s distribution rate relative to its NAV performance.
+You should not draw any conclusions about a fund’s past or future investment performance from its current distribution rate.

 Related articles